BDC Hamburger Icon

 Did You Know?Did you know

 Understand who your audience is and tailor your marketing strategy to their preferences.
-For example, an appealing marketing strategy for teens may look different than a strategy that targets businesspeople.
+For example, an appealing marketing strategy for teens will likely differ significantly from one that targets businesspeople.

 Finding the right subject line is a common email marketing challenge.
 It’s the first thing people see when they interact with your brand, so it should make sense and not seem like clickbait.
-According to Polly Kay of Polly Kay Marketing, failing to craft a good email subject line is akin to face-planting right as the race starts.
+According to copywriter and marketing consultant Polly Kay, failing to craft a good email subject line is akin to stumbling at the starting line.=

 “There’s a fine line between incentivizing the opening of an email with a teaser and seeing your email and any subsequent offerings channeled immediately to the junk folder, as it comes across as clickbait,” Kay explained.
 “A subject line that is misleading, vague or weak won’t incentivize opening, and any subject that doesn’t make it clear what is inside and why your prospect should care is pointless — and annoying.”